markope/crossbarwww/website/crossbario/docs/Installation-on-Windows.md

 ```sh
 pip install crossbar
 ```

+This installs Crossbar.io from the [Python Package Index](https://pypi.python.org/pypi).

 Ignore any possible warnings about C extensions not being installed.
 To verify that the installation was successful, in the shell do